Skip to content

 Database changed

-8. Run the mysql command: show tables;
+8. Run the sql command: show tables;

 show tables;